tefalconeye/FalconEyeVSCodeExtension/README.md

 <img src=images/falconeye-overall-view.png >

 ## Important
 This extension will only work if you have access to a FalconEye test automation system.
-For the features in this extension to work, you must login using your FalconEye credientials from this extension.
+For the features in this extension to work, you must login using your FalconEye credentials from this extension.
 For more information on video test automation & QoE measurement using FalconEye, contact falcon@tataelxsi.com

 ## How to configure the extension for first use